balvig/bornholm/README.md

 ## User Mapping

-Your Github username needs to be mapped to your Slack ID so cp8 can send you slack notifications:
+Your GitHub username needs to be mapped to your Slack ID in order for CP8 to mention you:

 - Copy your Slack ID from your account settings
 - Submit a PR to this repo to add `[github_name]:[slack_id]` to `/lib/user_mappings.yml`.
 See, for example, [this PR](https://github.com/cookpad/cp8/pull/68))